 High cholesterol is a common health condition in Canada, with roughly 40% of adults classified as having high cholesterol levels.
 But this does not mean you should take it lightly because high it puts you at greater risk of a heart attack.

-If you have high cholesterol, you may be wondering how your diagnosis will affect your life insurance rates.
+As with other pre-existing conditions, you may be wondering how your high cholesterol diagnosis will affect your life insurance rates.
 While insurers assess each applicant on a case-by-case basis, you can still get affordable insurance with it, especially if you are otherwise in good health.

 What exactly is high cholesterol?